Dr. Stone season 4

 Dr. Stone is an anime television series produced by TMS Entertainment based on the manga series of the same name written by Riichiro Inagaki and illustrated by Boichi.
 Set 3,700 years after a mysterious light turns every human on the planet into stone, genius boy Senku Ishigami emerges from his petrification into a "Stone World" and seeks to rebuild human civilization from the ground up.

 Immediately following the conclusion of the third season, a fourth and final season titled Dr. Stone: Science Future was announced.
-The season will have a total of three split cours, with the first cours airing from January 9 to March 27, 2025.
-The second cours aired from July 10 to September 25, 2025.
-The third and final cours is set to premiere in 2026.
+The season comprises 37 episodes split across three cours, with the first cours (12 episodes) airing from January 9 to March 27, 2025.
+The second cours (12 episodes) aired from July 10 to September 25, 2025.
+The third and final cours (13 episodes) aired from April 2 to June 25, 2026.

 For the first cours, the opening theme song is "Casanova Posse" performed by ALI, while the ending theme song is "Rolling Stone" performed by Breimen.
 For the second cours, the opening theme song is "Supernova" performed by Kana-Boon, while the ending theme song is "No Man's World" performed by Otoha.
+For the third and final cours, the opening theme song is "Skins" performed by Asian Kung-Fu Generation, while the ending theme song is "Rocket" performed by Burnout Syndromes.

+For the series finale, "Good Morning World", performed by Burnout Syndromes, was used for its closing credits.
+The song was also used as the series' first opening theme.